lixiaochun/element-manager/doc/element_manager_api_specifications.md

 of devices to be controlled, it should be implemented so that the normal responses are uniformly returned to the caller in those cases.

-Except for the case of Device Configuration Integrity Control IF and depending on the information received as an argument and necessity, it creates device control information based on the DB Information (Configured Device Information ) acquired through Utility Functional Part (DB).
+Depending on the information received as an argument and necessity, it creates device control information based on the DB Information (Configured Device Information ) acquired through Utility Functional Part (DB).
 Except for the case of Device Configuration Integrity Control